Table of Contents[Hide][Show]

 As a result, I used no antibiotics whatsoever!

 During surgery, the doctor used ozone to keep the surgical site sterile and protected from any unwanted pathogens from getting trapped inside.
 This is one of the main drawbacks of modern dentistry, especially cavities.
-Dentists drill them out, only to then apply a filling or sealant that seals harmful bacteria in between the filling and the healthy tooth.
-Root canals have the same problem.

 Years later the problem resurfaces, often having done immense damage in the meantime.
 But like with plumbing hidden behind walls, you don’t know just how bad the damage is until it is really, really, really bad.